jephtah/support-intellegince-system/README.md

 - **Type checking** - Could add mypy for better type safety
 - **API documentation** - Should validate the OpenAPI spec in CI

 The current implementation prioritizes functionality.
-I focused on getting a working MVP quickly.
 With real usage, I'd revisit these areas and maybe more.